 - AUM Employee Sustainability Workshop: The training will provide AUM employees with an overview of the basic concepts and definitions of Corporate Sustainability, tips on how they can become more sustainable in their personal lives, and sustainable ideas and best practices they can implement in the workplace.

-- Learning Comes First Movie Night: Once a semester, the LCF community partners with the AUM Green Alliance for an fun and exciting event where the students watch a movie with a sustainability topic, followed by a group discussion.
+- Learning Comes First Movie Night: Once a semester, the LCF community partners with the AUM Green Team for an fun and exciting event where the students watch a movie with a sustainability topic, followed by a group discussion.

 - AUM Kill-A-Watt Challenge: The purpose of the Energy Conservation Campaign is to foster awareness of sustainability on the AUM campus.
 Changing our energy consumption behavior is the first step in reaching our campus climate neutrality goal.